weakish/docs-en/views/rest_api.md

 For example, to set an ACL of an object with the following permissions:

 - It can be read by `Staff`s.
-- It can only be write by `Manager`s and its creator.
+- It can only be written by `Manager`s and its creator.

 ```json
 {